0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 ![first attempt at mock crunchwrap supremes](/food/foodventures/images/mock-crunchwrap-supremes.jpg){:width="50%"}{: .image-right}

 Neither Kevin nor I have ever eaten at Taco Bell, but we both have heard so much about their legendary Crunchwrap Supremes.
-There has to be a hundred different DIY Crunchwrap Supreme recipes out there, and today I finally decided to test one out to see if it really is as good as every American hypes it up to be.
+There has to be a hundred different DIY Crunchwrap Supreme recipes out there, and today I finally decided to test one of [these recipes](https://cookingwithjanica.com/homemade-crunchwrap-supreme-recipe/) out to see if it really is as good as every American hypes it up to be.

+Short answer: yes

+Long answer: Although these bear only a passing resemblance to Crunchwrap Supremes (I was missing lettuce and tostadas, minimizing the "crunchiness" factor, so really these should just be called Wrap Supremes), Kevin still enjoyed them.

 ## Wednesday